Purdue-CS193/lab-1-hgronwold/index.md

 ### Markdown

-// Markdown is a lightweight and easy-to-use syntax for styling your writing.
+// yeah idk what this is but I'm going to leave it here for your eNjoYmEnT Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block